electronicvisions/brainscales1-demos/cortical_microcircuit.rst

 Having received the results, the rate distribution as well as the irregularity distribution of the neurons of each population are evaluated and visualized in the next two cells.
 Moreover, the spike times of a subset of neurons is depicted for all populations.
+Although slight differences are observed between simulation and emulation due to additional hardware effects not accounted for in the simulated model, the overall activity remains similar in both cases.

 .. code-block:: ipython3